 Rajiv Gandhi Khel Ratna – This is the highest sporting honor of the Republic of India.
 It is awarded annually by the Ministry of Youth Affairs and Sports.

-Dronacharya award – This is sports coaching honor of the Republic of India.
+Dronacharya award – This is the sports coaching honor of the Republic of India.
 The award is named after Drona, often referred to as “Dronacharya” or “Guru Drona”, a character from the Sanskrit epic Mahabharata of ancient India.

 Arjuna award – this award is given by the Ministry of Youth Affairs and Sports, Government of India to recognize outstanding achievement in sports.